With summer coming to an end in Macon, now is a good time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can freshen it by pouring watered-down bleach through the tube to sanitize the line.
+Then examine your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can clean it by flowing watered-down bleach through the tube to sanitize the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Air Temperature Control can make your equipment more efficient and help it last longer.
-We also provide practical service agreements, so you won’t forget to plan your routine tune-up!
+Annual air conditioner maintenance from Air Temperature Control can make your unit more efficient and help it last longer.
+We also provide practical service agreements, so you won’t forget to plan your annual tune-up!